Find Affordable College Courses

 Montclair, NJ

-Montclair State University ranked #9 on this year’s Most Popular Linguistics & Literature Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the suburb of Montclair, Montclair State is a public school with a fairly large student population.
+With a ranking of #9, Montclair State University did quite well on this year’s most popular schools for linguistics and comparative literature students working on their master’s degree.
+Located in the large suburb of Montclair, Montclair State is a public school with a fairly large student population.

 Women make up 67% of the comparative literature majors at the school.